Lefter Küçükandonyadis: Personal life

 Both of his parents were of Greek origin, Christofis Antoniadis, a fisherman, and Argyro Antoniadis, a tailor, who had immigrated from Ottoman Albania to the island of Büyükada in Istanbul in the early 20th century.
 He grew up with ten brothers and sisters, and had a Greek Orthodox upbringing.
 One of his brothers, Panagis Antoniadis, played for Pera Club.
 His family took part in the exodus of ethnic Greeks from Turkey during his childhood – except for his father.
 Due to his small stature, the Turks gave him the nickname Küçük, Turkish for "The Small", and Lefter added it to his surname – Küçükandonyadis, meaning "The Small Antoniadis".
 He was married to a fellow Greek woman, Stavriani Bekiari, and they had three children.

+Discrimination

+Lefter, as a Greek, faced a lot of discrimination in Turkey.
+In 1942, his relatives were targeted by the discriminatory Varlik Vergisi ("Wealth Tax") and forced to migrate to Greece.
+His father was spared because he had no property.
+In 1955, Lefter's house was stoned and splashed with paint during the Istanbul pogrom.
+Attackers tried to enter his house in order to kill him and his family while they were hiding in the basement, but did not manage to break in.
+Lefter knew the attackers, who were his neighbors and even youth he had given pocket money to, but refused to name them, claiming he did not see them.

+During the mass expulsions of Greeks from Istanbul in 1964, he left for Greece.
+When İsmet İnönü was asked whether or not he likes Lefter, he replied: "I like Lefter, but I don't like Lefter's kind", referring to Greeks.'

+Although he returned to Turkey in 1966 to coach Samsunspor, he got attacked again in 1974 after the Turkish invasion of Cyprus.
+During a visit to the Büyükada Police Station due to a property sale the police officer proceeded to slap Lefter and tell him "We drove you out of Anatolia, we threw you into the sea in İzmir, and we'll throw you out of here too!".
+Prime Minister Bülent Ecevit subsequently criticized the action of the police officer.